Kate Gallego: Political career

-First and second term election results
+Elections

 The city of Phoenix has nonpartisan mayoral elections.
-In the 2018 special election, Kate Gallego and Daniel Valenzuela advanced to a runoff in November of 2018.
+In the 2018 special election, Kate Gallego and Daniel Valenzuela advanced to a runoff in November 2018.
 They defeated Moses Sanchez and Nicholas Sarwark.
 Although the election was nonpartisan, both candidates were Democrats.
 Previously on the city council, they had voted similarly.
 Kate Gallego defeated Daniel Valenzuela in the special general runoff election for the mayor of Phoenix in 2019.
 She received 58.6% of votes.
 She assumed office on March 21, 2019.
-Gallego became the first woman elected to the office in more than three decades.
-She is only the second female mayor in Phoenix and one of the youngest big city mayors in the United States.
+She is only the second female mayor in Phoenix history and one of the youngest big city mayors in the United States.
 She was backed by progressives, labor unions, the Arizona Republic editorial board, and liberal advocacy organizations.
 Examples of these include Emily's List, Sierra Club, and the Planned Parenthood Advocates of Arizona.

-In 2020 Kate Gallego ran for reelection.
-In November 2020, she was returned to office with the highest number of votes cast in a mayoral candidate in Phoenix.
+In 2020, Kate Gallego ran for re-election.
+In November 2020, she was returned to office with the highest number of votes ever cast in a mayoral election.
 Merissa Hamilton, a Libertarian write in candidate, was Gallego's closest opponent.
 Hamilton received 26.29% of votes.
 Gallego won the election receiving 60.7% of the votes.
+In March 2024, Gallego announced her intention to run for re-election for another term.